 (iii) The Institute shall provide a Blue Cross/Blue Shield or HIP group contract for all retired part-time Adjunct faculty with a Certificate of Continuous Employment who continue to be employed by the Institute.
 The entire cost of individual and/or family coverage shall be borne by the Institute.

 (iv) Dental Plan

-Effective December 1, 1981, the Institute shall provide the Public Employees Benefit Fund Dental Program with full family coverage.
+The Institute shall provide the Public Employees Benefit Fund Dental Plan III with full family coverage.
 The entire cost shall be borne by the Institute.

 (v) Optical Plan